data-edu/data-science-in-education/_book/12-wt-social-network-analysis.md

 ### Joining the data

 Next, we'll join the data into one data frame.
-Note that while this (and data wrangling, in general) is sometimes tedius, especially with large (and messy) sources of network data, it is a key step for being able to carry out network analysis - often, even for creating visualiations that are informative.

-Next, we'll join the data into one data frame.
 Note that while this is sometimes tedius and time-consuming, especially with large sources of network data, it is a key step for being able to carry out network analysis - often, even for creating visualiations that are informative.